 From Lushan to the Buddha

-Catching the bus is the easiest and cheapest way to get to the Spring Buddha Temple.
-As of October 2015 it costs 13 元 each way, and the bus trip is approximately 1.5 to 2 hours each way.
+Catching the bus is the easiest and cheapest way to get to the Spring Temple Buddha.
+As of November 2017 it costs 13 元 each way, and the bus trip is approximately 1.5 to 2 hours each way.
 The journey there and back also provides a great view of some of the more rural areas of China as well as some small townships and villages.

 Alternatively you could arrange to have a local taxi drive you there and back, waiting for you at the Buddha.
 However this could cost you 400 元 or more, and you would need to negotiate this price and the details with the taxi driver – if you don’t speak Chinese then it may take some effort.
 It is strongly advisable to only pay a partial amount upon arriving at the statue and pay the remainder on returning to Lushan – negotiate this with your driver before leaving Lushan.
 Taxis can be found at Lushan Railway Station.

 When you arrive at the bus depot, it might be useful to have a picture of the Spring Temple Buddha to show someone.
-Otherwise say “dafu” (pinyin: dàfú) – literally “Big Buddha”, and you will be pointed to the correct bus.
-Payment is accepted on the bus, after departure, by the bus conductor.
-Again mention “dafu”.
+Otherwise say “dafu” (pinyin: dàfú) – literally “Big Buddha”, and you will be pointed to the correct bus. *UPDATE: Thanks to Sean who mentioned as of 2017 bus tickets can now be purchased at a window from the front entrance to the bus depot.
 As there will surely be no other foreigners on board, the conductor will let you know when you reach the Buddha.
 In any case, start looking out the window for the statue after 1.5 hours into the journey – you should be able to see the Buddha when approaching it.
 The bus will drop you off at a very small town (see picture below).

 The photo above is where you will be dropped off the bus.
 Between the shop with the red sign and the glass-windowed building is a small road which leads to the Buddha.
 Follow this road until you reach the following sign: